igorwaw/web-advent/content/2015/12-abacus/index.md

 For part 1, we need to sum all numbers in the JSON file.
 We don't really need to parse JSON, just extract all the numbers and sum them.
 A simple regular expression will do for extracting and classic map/reduce for the sum.
-I usually prefer a longer code for redability's sake, but this just asks for putting all the contents of the main loop in one line: `result+=sum( map(int, rx.findall(line) ) )`.
+I usually prefer longer code for readability's sake, but this just asks for putting all the contents of the main loop in one line: `result+=sum( map(int, rx.findall(line) ) )`.

 How does it work? `rx.findall(line)` gives a list of all numbers in the line, using the following